tearflake/symbolprose/README.md

 ## minimalistic approach

-The entire grammar of *Symbolverse* code files fits into only six lines of relaxed BNF code:
+The entire grammar of Symbolprose code files fits into only six lines of relaxed BNF code:

 ```
       <start> := (GRAPH (VAR <ATOMIC>+)? <edge>+)